badgermolegit/badgermolegit/README.md

 - 💞️ I’m looking to collaborate on ... anything :)
 - 📫 How to reach me ... github
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm a male who enjoys crochet
+Crochet is one of my favorite hobbies

 <!---
 badgermolegit/badgermolegit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.